ddttom/doc2web/user-manual.md

 A: Not yet, but you can use it directly from the source code.

 **Q: How does doc2web extract style information from DOCX files?**
 A: It uses a combination of JSZip to unpack the DOCX file, xmldom and xpath to parse the XML content, and custom logic to extract and apply styles, TOC formatting, and list structures.
+The enhanced DOCX style parser captures more details from the document, provides better handling of special paragraph types, improves detection of document structure patterns, and ensures more accurate conversion of DOCX styles to CSS.

 ---